Kefancao/PDFNotate/a3/README.md

 per alien defeated.
 Hence, the fastest it'll go given there are 50 aliens is level speed + 2 which seems reasonable.
 Level speed increases by 2 every level with level 1 starting at 4.

 - Scoring is based on the level you're on.
 For each alien you defeat in level 1, 1 point is added to your score.
 For each alien you defeat in level 2, 2 points are added to your score.
 For each alien you defeat in level 3, 3 points are added to your score.

+- The default size for this game is 1600x1200, so the game MUST be instantiated on a screen size at least this big, otherwise you will witness the game screen being undersized!
+If you're on a laptop, I recommend closing the laptop screen and using primarily the monitor, otherwise it will spawn the game screen according to your laptop size which is unlikely to be 1600x1200!
+Thank you!